shawtan/notes/ENGL306Anotes.md

 - Velar: tongue back to soft palate
     - [k,g,n]
 - Glottal: obstruct airflow in vocal tract
-    - used in british and other langs
+    - used in british and other languages
     - `h` in 'hat'

 See chart